Praqma/tracey-protocol-eiffel-cli-generator/README.md

 This is a wrapper around [tracey-eiffel-protocol](https://github.com/Praqma/tracey-protocol-eiffel) Allows to extract data from different sources and generate corresponding Eiffel messages

+## Usage

+On Github Releases we push the jar-file we build from Travis when we decide to release it.

+If you have a jvm you can simple download this jar-file and run it:

+    java -jar tracey-protocol-eiffel-cli-generator.jar -h

 ## Supported messages

 ### EiffelSourceChangeCreatedEvent